vansheer/high_school_graduation_rates/README.md

 | Debt | 41f | Long term debt outstanding at end of year |
 | Debt | 61v | Short term debt outstanding at beg of year |

-For full list of variables, please the [NCES data dictionary.](https://nces.ed.gov/ccd/Data/txt/sdf18_1a_layout.txt)
+For full list of variables, please see the [NCES data dictionary.](https://nces.ed.gov/ccd/Data/txt/sdf18_1a_layout.txt)

 ---